chrisle/gattica/README.md

 Sampling Levels & QuotaUser
 ---------------------------

-You can set the sampling level for a get request, options: DEFAULT, FASTER or HIGHER_PRECISION:
+You can set the sampling level for a get request, options: DEFAULT, FASTER or HIGHER_PRECISION.
+You can set the quotaUser for a request to limited the quote for users.

     data = ga.get({
         start_date:   '2011-01-01',